 Kigoma Refugee Camps turned into schools, health centres

 In line with the ‘whole-of-society’ approach outlined in the New York Declaration, the application of the CRRF in Tanzania is led by the Government, facilitated by UNHCR, and guided by broad partnerships in-country.
 UNHCR and a wide range of humanitarian and development actors, including civil society, are actively participating in the process.
-The CRRF Secretariat, introduced at the CRRF Launch on 2 June in Dar es Salaam, will be co-chaired by the Ministry of Home Affairs and the President’s Office Regional Administration and Local Government (PO-RALG), and will include the membership of Government line ministries, UN agencies, civil society, development actors, the World Bank, private sector, and academia.
-The Secretariat will work closely with regional and district authorities to ensure effective coordination between national, regional and district levels.
+The CRRF in Tanzania is coordinated by the CRRF National Steering Committee, which is technically supported by a Secretariat.
+The NSC's central role is to ensure a comprehensive refugee response through policy, oversight, coordination, and resource mobilization.
+It is co-chaired by the Ministry of Home Affairs and the President’s Office Regional Administration and Local Government (PO-RALG), and includes the membership of Government line ministries, UN agencies, civil society, development actors, the World Bank, private sector, and academia.
+The NSC is to work closely with regional and district authorities to ensure effective coordination between national, regional and district levels.